joematthews/extreme-angular/README.md

 The fira code repository maintains [a list of alternative fonts with ligatures](https://github.com/tonsky/FiraCode#alternatives).

-### Oh My Zsh / Oh My Bash / Oh My Posh
+### Shell Configuration Frameworks

 - [Oh My Zsh](https://ohmyz.sh/): Popular on macOS, where zsh is now default.
 - [Oh My Bash](https://github.com/ohmybash/oh-my-bash): Popular on Linux, where bash is usually default.
 - [Oh My Posh](https://ohmyposh.dev/): Cross-platform.
+Popular on Windows.
 Works with many shells.

-The theme `robbyrussel` is an excellent, minimal theme that is available for all three.
+- [Starship](https://starship.rs/): Cross-platform.
+Written in Rust.

 These are great frameworks for managing shell configuration.
 They include helpful functions, plugins, helpers, and themes.